CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 ### Step 3: Credentials
-Once the legal agreements between the data controller and CSC are finalised, you can request the central EGA credentials by sending an email to central EGA helpdesk at helpdesk@ega-archive.org.
+Once the legal agreements between the data controller and CSC are finalised, you can request the central EGA credentials by sending an email to the central EGA helpdesk at helpdesk@ega-archive.org.
 You will receive the credentials via email.

 !!! note
     Central EGA credentials, including a username (format: ega-box-NNN) and a password, are required for the encryption and data upload to Finnish FEGA and for the metadata submission to the submitter portal of central EGA.